huaweicloud/terraform-provider-huaweicloud/docs/resources/meeting_conference.md

   Changing this parameter will create a new resource.

 * `user_id` - (Optional, String, ForceNew) Specifies the user ID of the meeting initiator.
   Only availabe if `app_id` is set.
+If omitted, the user ID of default administrator will be used.
   Changing this parameter will create a new resource.

 -> Exactly one of account authorization and application authorization you must select.